atlanmod/emfviews/README.md

 * fr.inria.atlanmod.emfviews.virtuallinksepsilondelegate.
 This project allows to
   generate links from the Epsilon Comparison Language (ECL).

+We have also defined two DSLs, VPDL and MEL, which have accompanying Eclipse plugins for edition:

+* fr.inria.atlanmod.emfviews.vpdl.
+ViewPoint Description Language; useful for creating a viewpoint by filtering multiple metamodels, with a syntax inspired by the `SELECT` query in SQL.
+* fr.inria.atlanmod.emfviews.mel.
+Metamodel Extension Language; can extend metamodel with new classes, attributes, relations.

 The `examples` folder can help give an idea of how to use EMF Views:

 * myFirstViewTutorial.
 Create your first Viewpoint and View.